-RESERVE OFFICERS' TRAINING CORPS (ROTC) ARMY AND AIR FORCE
+RESERVE OFFICERS' TRAINING CORPS ARMY AND AIR FORCE

-The ROTC programs provide preprofessional preparation for future Army and Air Force officers.
-They are designed to develop men and women who can apply their education to their initial assignments as commissioned officers.
-In order to receive a commission, ROTC cadets must complete all requirements for a degree in accordance with University requirements, as well as complete certain courses specified by the Department of Military Science or the Department of Aerospace Studies.
+The Reserve Officers' Training Corps Army and Air Force (ROTC) programs provide preprofessional preparation for future Army and Air Force officers.
+They are designed to develop the skills of men and women who can apply their education to their initial assignments as commissioned officers.
+In order to receive a commission, ROTC cadets must complete all requirements for a degree in accordance with university requirements, as well as complete certain courses specified by the Department of Military Science or the Department of Aerospace Studies.
 Depending on the student's program of study, such courses may supplement or serve as electives with the approval of the appropriate academic unit.